omar-moustafa-code/Uptrail-Projects/README.md

-# Uptrail-Week-1-Project-1
+# Uptrail-Internship-Programme-Projects
-The completed project for Week 1 of being enrolled in the Data Analyst Uptrail Internship Programme
+The completed projects for all 4 weeks of being enrolled in the Data Analyst Uptrail Internship Programme